Location, Time and Date:

 In addition to his ground-breaking research, Hood has published 750 papers, received 36 patents, 17 honorary degrees and more than 100 awards and honors.
 He is one of only 15 individuals elected to all three National Academies—the National Academy of Science, the National Academy of Engineering, and the Institute of Medicine.
 Hood has founded or co-founded 15 different biotechnology companies including Amgen, Applied Biosystems, Rosetta, Darwin, Integrated Diagnostics and Indi Molecular.

-Visit Dr. Hood's lab page.
+Visit Dr. Hood's lab page and company page.

 Dr. Lee Hood poses with President Obama after receiving the National Medal of Science on Feb.
 1, 2013, at the White House.
 (Photo by Ryan K Morris/National Science & Technology Medals).